jordankaiser/documentation-drupal/README.md

 # Drupal

-A book written from watching and reading tutorials and guides on Drupal.
+A book written from watching and reading tutorials and guides on the Drupal CMS.